Sarmad the Saint performance at Khoj, Delhi 2006

 07 Sarmad the Saint Image

-In 2006, Ashery undertook a Triangle Arts Trust Gasworks residency at Khoj International Artists Association, the Sarmad the Saint performance is based on Ashery’s visit to Sarmad’s tomb in Deli.
+In 2006, Ashery undertook a Triangle Arts Trust Gasworks residency at Khoj International Artists Association, the Sarmad the Saint performance is based on Ashery’s research into Sarmad the Saint’s life including a visit to Sarmad’s tomb in Deli.
 Sarmad was a Jewish traveller who converted to Sufism.
-His relationship with his Indian lover Habichand was controversial but long-lasting.
+According to publishes sources, his relationship with his Indian lover Habichand was controversial but long-lasting.
 Sarmad was beheaded because he refused, according to his Sufi beliefs, to announce the existence of one God only – Allah.
-Sarmad had an enigmatic and eccentric personality that granted him a sustained following.
+It appears that Sarmad had an enigmatic personality that granted him a sustained following.
+The performance was participatory and based on fictional letters that Sarmad wrote to his sister, read by audience members.
+In Ashery’s performance Sarmad is a woman dressed as a man in order to travel, a common historical practice for women travellers.

 Rubaiyat of Sarmad